shipitparrotclemz/introduction_to_python/additional_practice_20231210/005_lessons_on_control_statements/README.md

 ```

 ## Challenge 3: If-Elif-Else Statement
-- Define an integer object marks and assign its value to 85
+- Define an integer object `85` and assign its address to variable `marks`
 - Implement an if-elif-else statement to determine the grade based on marks
 - If marks is greater than or equal to 90, print "Grade A"
 - Else if marks is greater than or equal to 80, print "Grade B"